aminurizam/epf-dev-test/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## TODO
+[x] Display the KWSP offices list with a list view that retrieves from API (Details below). - refer offices.services.ts [x] Build live search to allow end-user to do wild card searches on the office address or name.
+[] Build a menu with sorting option to allow users to sort the KWSP office list by office name or nearest location.
+[] Display the live distance of the office if the user allows GPS location permission. (sample https://www.w3schools.com/html/html5_geolocation.asp)
+[] The distance formula can refer to https://www.geodatasource.com/developers/javascript [] If the live distance less than 1 KM, display unit in Meter.
+If the live distance equal or more than 1 KM, display unit in KM.
+[x] Build a menu with a filter option to allows the user to filter the records by all states or single states only.
+The default filter is all states.
+[x] Display the full information on the new page when the user taps on the view list.
+[x] Sample wireframe can refer to https://r6yaf1.axshare.com/#id=dldpxi&p=page_1    Password: Epf123 [x] REMEMBER: The app needs to be responsive to display in mobile web and desktop version